SolarWinds Observability Self-Hosted 2025.4 release notes

 Support for AWS organizational credentials

-Support for Amazon DynamoDB
+Support for AWS DynamoDB

 Users can monitor table throughput, latency, and errors to ensure Amazon DynamoDB performance meets application demands.